 top of page

-Is Your "Bad" Experience Modification Rate (> 1.00) Really That Bad?
+Is Your "Bad" Experience Modification Rating (> 1.00) Really That Bad?

 I wrote a blog post titled What Is A Good Experience Modification Rate?
-It explains why a good, below 1.00, Experience Modification Rate is an even better achievement than most people realize.
+It explains why a good, below 1.00, EMR Rate is an even better achievement than most people realize.

 Why Is An Experience Modification Rating Over 1.00 Bad?

-If your Experience Modification Rate is over a 1.00, this could spell trouble for you in a number of ways.
+If your EMR Rate is over a 1.00, this could spell trouble for you in a number of ways.
 The 2 most prominent are:

 1. Increased Premiums/Costs